raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 ![USB cable plugged into a Raspberry Pi](images/Pico-Raspberry-Pi-4-Plug.png)

-This puts the Raspberry Pi Pico into USB mass storage device mode.
+This puts your Raspberry Pi Pico into USB mass storage device mode.

 --- /task ---